6 Tips for Thriving at Parties, Holidays, and Special Events for Mast Cell Activation Syndrome and Histamine Intolerance

 No time to cook for the event?

-Consider finding a personal chef who specializes in food allergies – they are more affordable than you might think.
+Consider finding a personal chef who specializes in food allergies – they are often more affordable than you might think.

-You can share the Mast Cell 360 Low Histamine Foods list with the chef:
+You can share the Mast Cell 360 Low Histamine Foods List with the chef.

-Tip #3: Alcohol Solutions for when you have Mast Cell Activation Syndrome or Histamine Intolerance

 Alcohol can be a big trigger for people with Mast Cell Activation Syndrome or Histamine Intolerance.

-Alcohol in general lowers the histamine-degrading diamine oxidase enzyme in the gut.
+Alcohol in general lowers the histamine-degrading diamine oxidase enzyme (DAO) in the gut.
 This is why I rarely have an alcoholic drink anymore.

 Wine and beer are both very high histamine.
 And whiskey, gold tequila, bourbon, and dark rums are all aged.
 This spells high histamine as well.